Burton upon Trent: Rail

 The town is served by Burton-on-Trent railway station, which is accessed from the bridge on Borough Road.
 The station has two platforms: platform one for Derby, Nottingham and the North; platform two for Tamworth, Birmingham and the South.
 The station is situated on the Cross Country Route between the principal cities of Derby and Birmingham.

 The station's operator is East Midlands Railway, although none of their trains call there.
 All services are provided by CrossCountry, with trains between Cardiff Central, Birmingham and Nottingham, as well as longer-distance services to destinations such as Bristol Temple Meads, Leeds and Newcastle.
-Burton is positioned at the southern terminus of the aborted Ivanhoe line.
+Burton is positioned at the western terminus of the aborted Ivanhoe line towards Leicester.

 The station utilises the PlusBus scheme where train and bus tickets can be bought together at a saving.

 Bus

 The town had its own municipal buses operated by Burton Corporation Transport and later East Staffordshire District Council after 1974.
 This was taken over by Stevensons of Uttoxeter in the mid-1980s and, in turn, was absorbed by Arriva Midlands in the late 1990s.

-Midland Classic currently operate the majority of buses in the town to outlying areas such as Uttoxeter, Horninglow, Edge Hill, Stapenhill, Queen's Hospital Burton, Winshill, Stretton, Abbots Bromley, Tatenhill, Wetmore, Branston, Lichfield, Ashby-de-la-Zouch and East Midlands Airport having taken over the local depot of Arriva Midlands at Wetmore Road in August 2016.
+In July 2005, Midland Classic then operated the majority of buses in the town to outlying areas such as Uttoxeter, Horninglow, Edge Hill, Stapenhill, Queen's Hospital Burton, Winshill, Stretton, Abbots Bromley, Tatenhill, Wetmore, Branston, Lichfield, Ashby-de-la-Zouch and East Midlands Airport having taken over the local depot of Arriva Midlands at Wetmore Road in August 2016.

 In August 2022, Midland Classic were acquired by Rotala.
-The vehicles will be rebranded into Diamond livery with the operations to be known as Diamond East Midlands and administered from the Tividale headquarters of Rotala.
+The vehicles were rebranded into Diamond livery with the operations to be known as Diamond East Midlands and administered from the Tividale headquarters of Rotala.

+A number of local routes are fully or part operated by Burton based Bus Link whose owner also registered the name Stevensons Bus Services.

-Arriva Midlands continues to operate service X38 to Derby, jointly run with trentbarton who also run the villager V1 and V3 services to Derby.
+Arriva Midlands continues to operate service X38 to Derby, jointly run with Trentbarton who also run the villager V1 and V3 services to Derby.